 How to Repair the Relationship House

 Even the most broken of houses can sometimes be rebuilt.
 The Gottman Method of couples therapy is designed to do just that.
-Dublin, Ohio counseling at Cardinal Point counseling uses many aspects of the Gottman Method to repair or rebuild your sound relationship house.
+Dublin, Ohio and Independence, Ohio counseling at Cardinal Point counseling uses many aspects of the Gottman Method to repair or rebuild your sound relationship house.
+It may even be more beneficial to combine Emotionally Focused Couple Therapy (EFCT) with the Gottman method.